noefp/easy_gdb/README.md

 ### Customize the toolbar

-Below, in the toolbar variables, you can customize wich links will be displayed in the toolbar, enabling and disabling the tools and sections available.
-A value `1` enable the link and `0` disable it.
+Below, in the toolbar variables, you can customize the links that will be displayed in the toolbar, enabling and disabling the tools and sections available.
+A value `1` enables the link and `0` disables it.
 Choose the links you want to show or hide.

-Additionally, you can enable the variable `$tb_custom` to add your own links to the tool bar just by editing the `custom_toolbar.php` file in the `egdb_custom_text` directory.
+Additionally, you can enable the variable `$tb_custom` to add your own links to the toolbar just by editing the `custom_toolbar.php` file in the `egdb_custom_text` directory.
 If you need to customize your home link (the site name by default defined by the variable `$dbTitle`), you can set `$tb_rm_home` to 1, to remove the site title, so you can create your own in `custom_toolbar.php`.

-Lets take a look to each one of the links below.
+Let's take a look at each one of the links below.

 ### Home page

 The home page is always available.
 In the `egdb_custom_text` folder, you should be able to see the example text for the welcome page.
 You can open the file `egdb_files/egdb_custom_text/welcome_text.php` in a text editor to customize the content.
 It is possible to write code in PHP or just HTML (do not change the extension of the file).
 There, you could include CSS and JS.
 EasyGDB uses Bootstrap 4 for the style and some elements.
-You could find examples to create you own elements at <https://www.w3schools.com/bootstrap4/default.asp>
+You could find examples to create your own elements at <https://www.w3schools.com/bootstrap4/default.asp>

 ### About Us

-If the variable `$tb_about` is equal `1` in the configuration file (`easyGDB_conf.php`), then you should be able to see the example text for the `About Us` section.
+If the variable `$tb_about` is equal to `1` in the configuration file (`easyGDB_conf.php`), then you should be able to see the example text for the `About Us` section.

 You can open the file `egdb_files/egdb_custom_text/about.php` in a text editor to customize the content.
 Additionally, you can set the about variables `$ab_citation` to `0` or `1` to display, or not, the citation of the papers where the genomics portal or data were published.
-You can add the citation in `ab_citation.php`.
+You can add the citation in `db_citation.php`.

 You can also add here information about the participant labs.
 For this, the `$ab_labs` should be enabled (equal to `1`) in `egdb_files/egdb_conf/easyGDB_conf.php`.